 A pedestrian hybrid beacon is used to warn and control traffic at a mid-block crosswalk without other traffic signals.
 While slightly different in appearance, this beacon functions much like a conventional pedestrian signal in that it stops traffic to allow pedestrians to cross safely.

 The beacon stops traffic with a double red indication thereby creating a gap for pedestrians to cross.
+The following videos help illustrate how a hybrid beacon operates.

 - The alternating red signal indication allows vehicles to proceed once the pedestrian has cleared their side of the travel lane, thus improving vehicle traffic flow.